SDL-Hercules-390/hyperion/readme/README.SUN.md

       pkg-get install gcc3
 ```

-(d) Check that all the required tools are installed:
+4. Check that all the required tools are installed:

 ```
       pkg-get compare subversion autoconf automake flex gawk gcc3 pkg-get compare ggettext ggrep libiconv gm4 gmake perl gsed
 ```

 which should produce output something like this:

 ```
        software                    localrev                   remoterev